Deep Clustering of Text Representations for Supervision-free Probing of Syntax: Introduction

-Motivated by this, we develop a deep clustering approach based on deep embedded clustering \citep{xie2016unsupervised} which transforms these representations into a lower dimensional clustering friendly latent space.
+For both formalisms, we find that naively clustering text representations does not perform well.
+We speculate that this is because contextualized text representations are high-dimensional and not very friendly to existing clustering approaches.
+Thus, we develop a deep clustering approach \cite{xie2016unsupervised,ghasedi2017deep,jiang2016variational,chang2017deep,yang2016joint,yang2017towards} which transforms these representations into a lower dimensional, clustering friendly latent space.
 This transformation is learnt jointly with the clustering using a combination of reconstruction and clustering objectives.
-The model iteratively refines the transformation and the clustering using an auxiliary target distribution derived from the current soft clustering assignment.
-As this process is repeated, it gradually improves the transformed feature representations as well as the clustering.
-We show a t-SNE visualization \citep{maaten2008visualizing} of mBERT embeddings and the the embeddings learnt by our deep clustering model in Figure \ref{fig:tsne}.
+The procedure iteratively refines the transformation and the clustering using an auxiliary target distribution derived from the current soft clustering.
+As this process is repeated, it gradually improves the transformed representations as well as the clustering.
+We show a t-SNE visualization of \mbert embeddings and embeddings learned by our deep clustering probe (\syntdec) in Figure \ref{fig:tsne}.